-When you are importing data into a table that includes a lookup column, you can have the system enforce the lookup values, such that any imported values must appear in the lookup's target table.
+When you are importing data into a table that includes a lookup column, you can have the system enforce the lookup values, i.e. any imported values must appear in the target table.
 An error will be displayed whenever you attempt to import a value that is not in the lookup's target table.

 To set up enforcement:

-- Go to the definition editor of the table being imported into.
+- Go to the field editor of the dataset or list with the lookup column.

-- Select the lookup column in the table.
+- Select the lookup column in the Fields section.

 Note that pre-existing data is not

 retroactively validated by turning on the lookup validator.
-To make pre-existing data conform to the values in the lookup target table, either edit them by hand or re-import conforming values.
+To ensure pre-existing data conforms to the values in the lookup target table, either review entries by hand or re-import to confirm values.

 By default the display value in a lookup field links to the target table.
 To suppress the links, and instead display the value/data as bare text, edit the XML metadata